 - "At Home Alone"

 The Township already has 28 Neighborhood Watch groups, covering one-third of our residences.
 We supply street signs at the entrance to the neighborhood, to deter criminals.
-If your neighborhood does not participate, then any interested resident or representative of a neighborhood association should contact Emergency Management Director, Shayne Daly at 908-647-1800 ext.
-235. or via this email link.
+If your neighborhood does not participate, then any interested resident or representative of a neighborhood association should contact Emergency Management Director, Shayne Daly at 908-647-6131 or via this email link.